tcardona/PSEG-Alexa-Project/Tutorials/HelloWorld/PAGE2.md

 <hr />

-1. Login to [developer.amazon.com] and click Alexa, then Alexa Skills Kit
+1. Login to [developer.amazon.com](https://developer.amazon.com) and click Alexa, then Alexa Skills Kit.
 1. Create a new Skill called **hello world** with invocation name ```hello world```.
 1. Paste in the [IntentSchema.json](./speechAssets/IntentSchema.json) :
     ```